 How many Solopreneur Startups are there?

 There are millions of small businesses, and in the US alone, around 73% of the 30 million-plus are operated by sole proprietors.
-Downturns in the economy over the last decade and a half have been one of the significant reasons why one-man-band companies have grown in number.
+Downturns in the economy over the last decade and a half have been a significant reason why one-man-band companies have grown in number.

-With 41.8 million people that identify as a one-person company, numbers continue to rise as people battle to find real jobs and thus have to get creative.
-Taking Solopreneurs broadly, the 41.8million and growing number of them contribute over $1.3 trillion to the United States economy.
+With 41.8 million people who identify as a one-person company, numbers continue to rise as people battle to find real jobs and thus have to get creative.
+Taking Solopreneurs broadly, the 41.8 million and growing number of them contribute over $1.3 trillion to the United States economy.

 Not quite full time

-Many solopreneurs are not working full time; some make their own enterprise from a side hustle that slowly morphs into a full-time job.
+Many solopreneurs are not working full-time; some create their own enterprises from a side hustle that slowly evolves into a full-time job.
 Making extra money and learning how to pay off 10k in debt, or any amount, is why some start their business; taking things slow, they eventually venture deeper.

 The Challenges of Being Your Own Boss